 ba-tag

-To indicate an items status or indicating the state of something.
-For example the status of a flight, or the British Airways Club tiers
+To indicate an item's status or the state of something.
+For example, the status of a flight or the British Airways Club tiers.

 Make the labels directly relevant.
 Tags should accurately represent the content they are associated with.